Huguitis/aoi.js-documentation/src/functions/util/mentionedChannelsCount.md

 ---
 title: $mentionedChannelsCount
-description: $mentionedChannelsCount will return the amount of channel mentiones within a message.
+description: $mentionedChannelsCount will return the amount of channel mentions within a message.
 id: mentionedChannelsCount
 ---

-`$mentionedChannelsCount` will return the amount of channel mentiones within a message.
+`$mentionedChannelsCount` will return the amount of channel mentions within a message.

 ## Usage